US TERMS AND CONDITIONS

 15 Data Protection

 We collect Personal Data solely for the purposes of providing digital safety services to our customers, not for advertising or to re-sell under any circumstances.
-The types of data we might collect in the course of this include Domain names, URLs, browsing information, IP address, user names, unencrypted traffic, keystroke logs, content rendered online, screenshots of online content.
+The types of data we might collect in the course of this include Domain names, URLs, browsing information, IP address, user names, emails, unencrypted traffic, keystroke logs, content rendered online, screenshots of online content.

 15.1 In addition to the terms defined in clause 1.1, for the purposes of this clause, “personal data”, “special categories of personal data,” “controller”, “processor”, “processing”, “data subject” and “Member State”, shall have the meanings ascribed to them under applicable Data Protection Law.